joecupano/SIGpi/README.md

 ## Update from Release 1

 - Login as Pi
-- change directory into ~/source/SIGbox
+- change directory into ~/source/SIGpi
-- Update local repo of SIGbox
+- Update local repo of SIGpi

 ```
 git pull